Firdous2307/personal-finance-tracker/README.md

  So currently, if you run the main.py and test it out, it works successfully, but i am thinking of turning the Personal Finance Tracker into a web app, so as to enhance its usability by providing an intuitive interface that's accessible from any device with a browser.

- **Adding budgeting first**

-I want to try and integrate some AWS Services into the Personal Finance Tracker, I love using cloud services and i am sure some will complement this project.

 ## Budgeting